futin/promises-to-retry/readme.md

 ```
 ## batchPromises(maxBatchSize, delayInMs, responseMode) ⇒ <code>function</code>
 This method is batching list of promises.
 The batches are invoked with `reflectAllPromises`, so both resolved
 and rejected results are kept.
 Based on `responseMode` you can receive different data.
+The method response is a function
+which accepts `promises` array.

 Available `ResponseMode` options:
  - ONLY_RESOLVED -> Response will contain only `resolved` promises.